guanxing20/deep-prove/zkml/docs/src/commitments.md

 # Commitments

-In any layer with auxilliary information (e.g. a layer with a lookup argument) we must commit to the auxilliary information before proving commences and provide an opening proof for any claims made by layer proofs about this information.
+In any layer with auxiliary information (e.g. a layer with a lookup argument) we must commit to the auxiliary information before proving commences and provide an opening proof for any claims made by layer proofs about this information.

 We make use of the [Basefold](https://eprint.iacr.org/2023/1705.pdf) multilinear polynomial commitment scheme as it provides a good trade-off between prover time and proof size.